van-richard/van-richard.github.io/_posts/2022-03-30-bash-tutorial.markdown

 Now you have a new file called "text.txt" in your folder "test_1".

+# Basic Usage Part 2 #

-At this point, we can start learning how to copy, rename, and move files/folders!
+At this point, we can start learning how to copy/paste, move, and  rename files/folders!

 To copy files, we will use the `cp` command.
 To copy a folder we need to add a flag with to the copy command, like `cp -r`.
-Flags allow you to modify the operation of the command, in the case of `cp -r`, we want to "*c*o*p*y folde*r*"
+Flags allow you to modify the operation of the command, in the case of `cp -r`, we want to "**c**o**p**y folde**r**"

 # Advanced Usage #